Kate O'Sullivan: Voiceover

-Currently station voice at Absolute Radio with Matt Berry, O’Sullivan is part of the creative team awarded Silver Winner for best Station Imaging at the 2011 Sony Radio Academy Awards (On-Air Marketing Awards category).
-She is also part of the Absolute Radio creative team which won Gold Best Single Promo/Commercial at the 2012 Sony Radio Academy Awards.
-She voiced two promos for Nickelodeon (both being SpongeBob's Top 100).
+Best Commercial Partnership (Bond 24/7 – No Time To Die and Bauer Media); Best Marketing Campaign (Absolute Radio Country) and Magic Radio 100% Christmas.

+2023 sees O’Sullivan as the voiceover for the idents and trails on ‘Absolute Radio Natalie’, named after the lucky winner who won the prize of their very own radio station.
+It has been nominated for The Creative Innovation Award.
+O’Sullivan's voice can also be heard on promos for both Mental Health Awareness Week on Absolute Radio, nominated for Best Coverage of an Event, and Absolute Radio’s ‘Hometime with Bush and Richie’, which has been nominated for Best Music Entertainment Show.

+O'Sullivan voiced two promos for Nickelodeon (both being SpongeBob's Top 100).
 They were shown on Nick and Nicktoons.
-In the promos she was doing an impression of the English Queen.
-O’Sullivan features in Nickelodeon's SpongeBob SquarePants themed programming stunt called SpongeBob's Top 100.
-The promo, in which she is doing an impression of the English Queen, won the Bronze Award in the Best Children's Promo (Originated) category of the Promax UK 2012 Awards.
+The promo, in which she is doing an impression of the English Queen, won the Bronze Award in the Best Children's Promo (Originated) category of the Promax UK Awards.